Montoya/gas-fee-snap/README.md

 * repository: the `url` should match your GitHub repo where you cloned the template
 * source: the `shasum` is set automatically when you build from the command line. the location should be based on where it is published on NPM if you decide to publish.

-Likewise, you can update the name, version, description, and repository sections of `package.json` to match.
+Likewise, you should update the name, version, description, and repository sections of `package.json` to match.

 Lastly, you can update the content of `index.html`, such as changing the name of the method for showing gas fee estimates, but make sure to change the method name in `src/index.js` as well to match.
+In this repository, the method name has been changed to `fees` and the content of index.html has been changed so that the button to invoke it is appropriately labeled "Get Fees."

-Once you have made all these changes you can publish your Snap to NPM and make the Dapp public so that others can install your custom Snap in MetaMask Flask.
+Once you have made all these changes you can publish your Snap to NPM and make the Dapp public so that others can install your custom Snap in MetaMask Flask!

 ## Helpful Resources

 * [MetaMask Snaps Documentation](https://docs.metamask.io/guide/snaps.html)
 * [Filecoin FilSnap by Chainsafe](https://github.com/ChainSafe/filsnap)
 * [A curated list of awesome MetaMask Snaps related resources](https://github.com/piotr-roslaniec/awesome-metamask-snaps)

+Building a Snap?
+Want to learn more?
+Join the [discussion board](https://github.com/MetaMask/snaps-skunkworks/discussions) and let us know!